GerritForge/plugins_pull-replication/src/main/resources/Documentation/config.md

 	they do in Gerrit.

 <a name="remote.NAME.projects">remote.NAME.projects</a>
-:	Specifies which repositories should be replicated to the
+:	Specifies which repositories should be replicated from the
 	remote.
 It can be provided more than once, and supports three
 	formats: regular expressions, wildcard matching, and single project matching.
 All three formats match case-sensitive.